apcountryman/picolibrary/CONTRIBUTING.md

 search/browse existing issues.
-If you have not found an answer to your question after reviewing the relevant library documentation, and searching/browsing existing issues, please use the `question` issue template to open an issue for your question.
+If you have not found an answer to your question after reviewing the relevant library documentation, and searching/browsing existing issues, please use the `question` issue template to open an issue to ask your question.

 # How can I contribute